 Answer as many questions related to your dream as possible.

-And write them all down under category career/business.
+And write them all down under the category career.

 How are you going to measure your progress?

-When are you going to know that you’ve reached your goal?
+When are you going to know that you’ve achieved your goal?

 What will those indicators for success be for you?